jialinlu/OPAMP-Generator/README.md

 ```bash
 python -W ignore optimization_bfgs.py --iteration 30 --save- appendix _Bfgs_exp1_bound15 --nz 10 --which_gp sklearn --load_model_path _nz10_1w_demo --load_model_name 400 --emb_bound 15 --bfgs_time 200 -- samping_ratio 0.0001 --gpu 3
 ```
+Here, we use HEBO as the sizing algorithm under a fixed topology.

 5. The training results of the VGAE model will be saved in the results folder, under which there is already a trained demo; the results of the topology optimization will be saved in the opt_results and tmp_circuits folders, and the circuit demo can be found in /schematic_mapping/behv_circuits.